-The Montebello Islands and Lowendal Islands are identified as nesting habitat critical to the survival of the species, as is the 20 km internesting buffer around the Islands (Ref.
+The Montebello Islands and Lowendal Islands are identified as nesting HCTS of the species, as is the 20 km internesting buffer around the Islands (Ref.
 56).
 Hawksbill Turtles are expected to be present within these areas between October and February (Ref.
 56, Figure 4-11)